Experience Issaquah's Scenic Wonder

 Get a glimpse of Mount Si and you will understand why the legends of the Snoqualmie people described it as the body of the moon, fallen to earth.
 It rises dramatically above the coastal plains and calls to hikers and mountain climbers of all abilities.
 Climb to its summit and savor the views.

 Snoqualmie Falls is a sacred Native American site and Washington’s most iconic waterfall, falling 268 feet over granite cliffs.
-Visitors can view the falls from upper and lower observation decks, from the Salish Lodge & Spa, and from the Snoqualmie Falls Hydroelectric Museum and Park.
+Visitors can view the falls from upper and lower observation decks like the Snoqualmie Falls Hydroelectric Museum and Park.

 Learn more about Snoqualmie Falls on our Beyond Issaquah page.